mathieu/decisions-on-ml/docker-python-flask-scikit-learn/README.md

-# python-flask-docker-sklearn
+# Miniloan prediction micro service

-A simple example of python microservice for real time machine learning.
+A simple example of ML running microservice for real time machine learning based on Python, Flask, scikit-learn and Docker.
 On init, a simple SVM model is created and saved on machine.
 On request arrival for prediction, the SVM model is loaded and returning prediction.